June 12, 2019

 You helped me with Tom and I am forever grateful and will never forget you all..

 I know that leadership and training is very important to perform your skills and support for our dear ones.
 Many times, it may feel thankless.

 But not to me, you were the guardian angels of my Tom.
-Having Tom inprisoned in this disease was so tragic for our family having known what an alive, active and intelligent person he was.
-Oh, how he loved life, music, family and adventures.
+Having Tom imprisoned in this disease was so tragic for our family having known what an alive, active and intelligent person he was.
+Oh, how he loved life, music, family, and adventures.
 He was handsome, personable, friendly and very special.

 Thank you for caring for my Tom as if he were a grandfather, father or friend to you.

 Being with staff and Tom, taught me more about human kindness and sacrifice.
 I wanted to let you know, that each one of you who touched, worked, fed, changed his clothes, shaved him while allowing his dignity was a special gift.
 You will always be in our hearts as you cared for our Tommy.

 With a deep heartfelt sense of gratitude and thanks,